scaleoutsean/hcicollector/FAQ.md

 ## I imported a sample dashboard and it's not showing anything

+First, give it time before you start reinstalling or making changes.
+I've seen it take 70 minutes for all panels to get populated.
+SSD disk- and ESXi-related panels take longer.
+As long as one panel works, that's valuable info for troubleshooting.

 Things that can go wrong:

 - Grafana's source DB (instance of GraphiteDB): is Source working?
 Make sure of the type and name of your Grafana data source (in Grafana settings, make Graphite or Default or whatever is functional)